Table of Contents[Hide][Show]

 - Sanitizing microwave bags.
 These were a huge favorite of mine for sanitizing bottles, pump parts, teething toys and more while on the road.
 Most hotel lobbies have a microwave even if there isn’t one in the room.

 - Board books for an older baby who can hold them.
+I strongly recommend bath style books.
+They’re easy to wash off and sanitize.

 - A sun shade Also consider infant sunscreen when traveling with your newborn baby.
 Sunburns can and do happen through car windows.